nextcloud/documentation/admin_manual/configuration_files/previews_configuration.rst

 Maximum scale factor:
 ~~~~~~~~~~~~~~~~~~~~~

-If a lot of small pictures are stored on the ownCloud instance and the preview
+If a lot of small pictures are stored on the Nextcloud instance and the preview
 system generates blurry previews, you might want to consider setting a maximum
 scale factor.
 By default, pictures are upscaled to 10 times the original size: